Lam Le

 - 2023: Labor x Tech Fellow, Rest of World

-- 2022: The SOPA Awards, Excellence in Business Reporting for story published on Rest of World: winner
+- 2022: Winner, SOPA Awards, Excellence in Business Reporting for Rest of World story

-- 2022: The SOPA Awards, Excellence in Reporting on Women’s Issues for story published on Sixth Tone: winner
+- 2022: Winner, SOPA Awards, Excellence in Reporting on Women’s Issues for story Sixth Tone story

-- 2022: Earth Journalism’s Green Recovery Project: grantee
+- 2022: Grantee of Earth Journalism’s Green Recovery Project

-- 2020: The ILO’s 2020 Global Media Competition on Labour Migration and Fair Recruitment: winner
+- 2020: Winner, the ILO’s 2020 Global Media Competition on Labour Migration and Fair Recruitment

-- 2020: Pulitzer Center’s Southeast Asia Rainforest Journalism Fund: grantee
+- 2020: Grantee of the Pulitzer Center’s Southeast Asia Rainforest Journalism Fund

 - 2020: APWLD Media Fellow on gendered impacts of Covid-19